Skip to main content

 Timor-Leste achieved independence on 20 May 2002.
 Timor-Leste's independence resulted from a UN-sponsored referendum in August 1999.

 Timor-Leste's head of state is a directly elected President with limited executive power.
 The Prime Minister is the head of government and is formally appointed by the President.
-Usually, the Prime Minister will be the leader of the political party that can form a majority or majority coalition in the unicameral national parliament.
+The Prime Minister is usually the leader of the political party that can form a majority or majority coalition in the unicameral national parliament.

 Timor-Leste held a two-stage presidential election in March and April 2022.
 Dr José Ramos-Horta defeated the incumbent president, Francisco Guterres Lu’Olo, in the second ballot on 19 April and was sworn in as President on 19 May 2022.